 The host of "Road Trip with G. Garvin" on the Cooking Channel says the key is to plan ahead and go with a menu that pays with party favorites.

-It's Popular For A Reason
+Popular Things Are Popular For A Reason

 Don't reinvent the wheel when the wheel works.
 Go with the grill standards - shrimp, chicken, ribs, hamburger and hot dogs.
 It is not the time to experiment with the main course.